mslonina/Mechanic/README.md

 such as C++, Fortran2003+, OpenCL, CUDA etc.

 The core code is based on the MPI Task Farm model and the HDF5 data storage specification.
-It may be installed system-wide and become a helper tools for users, who need to perform a large number of computations.
+It may be installed system-wide and become a helper tool for users, who need to perform a large number of serial computations.
 The code has been tested on large CPU-clusters, as well as desktop computers and works equally well (the Linux and MAC OS X operating systems are actively maintained).